 START WITH COMMON WORDS AND PHRASES

-“I remember my French teacher taught me words like ‘amour’, ‘aimer’, during the very first class I remembered them for the rest of the lesson because it wasn’t related but I felt great knowing them”, shared Ariba Usmani, Senior Translator.
+“I remember my French teacher taught me words like ‘amour’, ‘aimer’, during the very first class I remembered them for the rest of the lesson because it wasn’t related but I felt great knowing them”, shared Ariba Usmani, a Senior Translator.
 Sometimes, it’s good to start building vocabulary even before your start building your phrases.
 Once the vocabulary is in place you may start making very basic sentences using the same.

 It’s a good habit to carry a dictionary with you, always.
 It’s easy now-a-days to have a dictionary in your phone and get meanings of different words instantly.
 Having a dictionary handy means you can toss words more easily and find right ones for the right occasion.
 Dictionary doesn’t ensure correct grammar but it will definitely help you build your vocabulary.

 Finally, it’s up to you to make a language fun for you.
 Learning a language is a fun process it’s making you aware of another culture, their habits and other details associated with it which you wouldn’t even take note of otherwise.
 Keep things light on your head and start watching and reading things in that language and the language will flow in naturally.

 Along with all these strategies, learning a language would require a lot of patience.
 Keep going, especially during moments where you feel like quitting, it’s such moments that make a difference.